A Study of Suboptimally Controlled Participants Previously Taking Oral or Infusion DMDs for RMS (MASTER-2)

 Time Frame: Up to 24 Months prior Baseline (Month 0)

-A relapse will be defined as exacerbation of symptoms that occur over a minimum of 24 hours and separated from a previous attack by at least 30 days, in the absence of fever or infection.
-ARR up to 24 months prior to baseline (retrospectively collected data) will be reported.
+A relapse was defined as an exacerbation of symptoms that occurred over a minimum of 24 hours and was separated from a previous attack by at least 30 days, in the absence of fever or infection.
+Annualized relapse rate (ARR) during the 24 months prior to baseline, based on retrospectively collected data, was reported.
+ARR was calculated as the total number of reported relapses in the 24 months after treatment divided by the days on study corresponding to relapse information and multiplied by 365.25.

 Up to 24 Months prior Baseline (Month 0)

-Number of Participants With Serious Adverse Events (SAEs), Adverse Drug Reactions (ADRs), Adverse Events of Special Interest (AESIs) and Special Situations
+Number of Participants With Serious Adverse Events (SAEs), Adverse Drug Reactions (ADRs) and Adverse Events of Special Interest (AESIs)

 Time Frame: Baseline (Month 0) up to 24 months